YaoYinYing/AnyRelay/README.md

 2. `data`: Node data and configuration template.
 3. `scripts`: Scripts to generate configuration.
 4. `rules`: Specified relay/reject rules, for personal usages.

+## Development Plan

+1. Add support for [dialer nodes](https://wiki.metacubex.one/en/config/proxies/#dialer-proxy) as `relay` is about to be [deprecated](https://wiki.metacubex.one/en/config/proxy-groups/relay/) in future release of mihomo.

 ### Disclaimer